antirose/CovidInfectionAnalysis/README.md

-•	• We tried different Machine learning algorithm: Since our data is labeled, we used Supervised learning we use:
+•	We tried different Machine learning algorithm: Since our data is labeled, we used Supervised learning we use:

-•	Supervised learning
+# Supervised learning and Models:
-we use:
+we used several models:
+* OLS model- Ordinary Least Squares (OLS)
+* Linear regression
+* Logistic regression model
+* SVM support vector machine
+* ARIMA for Time series model

-•	OLS model- Ordinary Least Squares (OLS): can predict an output value with an acceptable error margin, based on a set of known input parameters.
+* OLS model- Ordinary Least Squares (OLS): can predict an output value with an acceptable error margin, based on a set of known input parameters.

 <img width="758" alt="Screen Shot 2022-04-02 at 12 17 49 AM" src="https://user-images.githubusercontent.com/91306158/161373275-b7a1e8b2-3695-45c0-9f47-286dd385e76f.png">

+* Linear regression:
- linear regression: coeffiecient of determinations : 0.57037
+ coeffiecient of determinations : 0.57037
 <img width="643" alt="Screen Shot 2022-04-02 at 12 20 10 AM" src="https://user-images.githubusercontent.com/91306158/161373302-8b7c48b5-29f2-4258-86ce-4a1af343d50c.png">

+*  Logistic regression model:
-•	logistic regression model:  a statistical model that in its basic form uses a logistic function to model a binary dependent variable.
+A statistical model that in its basic form uses a logistic function to model a binary dependent variable.
 <img width="456" alt="Screen Shot 2022-04-02 at 12 19 30 AM" src="https://user-images.githubusercontent.com/91306158/161373319-f3549db7-70b1-4667-adea-a905d87ee0b9.png">
 <img width="797" alt="Screen Shot 2022-04-02 at 12 51 18 AM" src="https://user-images.githubusercontent.com/91306158/161373338-9ac6eb4b-7dc1-4b6d-809e-9a9092e58d42.png">

- SVM support vector machine : SVM or Support Vector Machine is a linear model for classification and regression problems.
+ * SVM support vector machine :
+ SVM or Support Vector Machine is a linear model for classification and regression problems.
 It can solve linear and non-linear problems and work well for many practical problems.

 <img width="228" alt="Screen Shot 2022-04-02 at 12 26 41 AM" src="https://user-images.githubusercontent.com/91306158/161373350-4c9d81d2-6dac-4573-ab2e-608e800f2f2d.png">

-TIME SERIES FOR MACHINE LEARNING MODEL:
+# Time Series for Machine Learning Model :
 An ARIMA model is a class of statistical models for analyzing and forecasting time series data.
 ARIMA stands for Autoregressive Integrated Moving Average.
 It is a generalization of the simpler Autoregressive Moving Average and adds the notion of integration.

 <img width="479" alt="Screen Shot 2022-04-01 at 11 55 55 PM" src="https://user-images.githubusercontent.com/91306158/161373394-66641e56-59fb-4809-bd5f-46dce6bb444e.png">